amdegroot/deepgenres.torch/README.md

 that's pretty cool!

 ## References
 All of the above images can be found on Julien Despois' [blog post](https://chatbotslife.com/finding-the-genre-of-a-song-with-deep-learning-da8f59a61194).
 This code is largely based off of his original TensorFlow implementation which can be found [here](https://github.com/despoisj/DeepAudioClassification).
+Note: The architecture in this repo is slightly different, however, as (along with several other changes) ReLU was used instead of ELU, and SGD was used to optimize instead of RMSProp.